windley/CS462-Event-Edition/design_exercises/Architectural-choice.md

 Requirements:

-- XML versions of documents
+- XML or JSON versions of documents
 - Digital signatures for approvals by
   - Student
   - Advisor
   - Department
   - Grad School
-- Completed, signed XML document is stored for legal purposes
+- Completed, signed document is archives for legal purposes
 - Ability to add new documents as necessary
 - Users choose how they're notified that document awaits their approval
   - Email